Selling your house? Lighting can make a difference. You should know, staging can tip the scales in your favour!

 - Entryway: Place a pendant light or chandelier overhead and add a table or floor lamp for a finishing touch.

 - Living room: For living room lighting, it is best to rely on recessed lighting.
-If the room has a central seating area, use a large overhead fixture to showcase it and create a cozy atmosphere.
+If the room has a central seating area, use a large overhead fixture to showcase it and create a cosy atmosphere.
 However, for great living room design, add task lighting and accent lighting to the space, such as standing lamps in the corners to make the room look spacious.
 Additionally, if you have a buffet, add a table lamp to complete the interior and overall mood.

 - Dining room: Lighting the dining room is often the easiest room to choose lights for.
 The main source should be a pendant dining type of light or chandelier that hangs over the dining table.
-If the room is large and there are dark corners unattended, be sure to add a floor or table lamp to bring light and coziness to your dining room.
+If the room is large and there are dark corners unattended, be sure to add a floor or table lamp to bring light and cosiness to your dining room.

 - Kitchen: Ah, the types of kitchen lighting.
 It’s where all the action happens.
 This room can be hard for proper kitchen light design, especially with kitchen decor ideas for limited space.
 Main areas like kitchen islands should have overhead pendants.
 Also, use task lighting in the places with the most traffic, so to speak.
 Add under-cabinet lighting or integrate recessed lighting above the sink and stove.